Build and clean projects and solutions in Visual Studio

 Link Only ProjectName

-These commands apply only to the Visual C++ project that you chose, without building, rebuilding, cleaning, or linking any project dependencies or solution files.
+These commands apply only to the C++ project that you chose, without building, rebuilding, cleaning, or linking any project dependencies or solution files.
 Depending on your version of Visual Studio, the Project Only submenu might contain more commands.

 To compile multiple C++ project items